 10. Do be cheap, it is expensive

-Never forget a divorce is the final collaboration in your relationship before you go apart.
-Understand you will need each other for this one last time.
+Never forget a divorce is the final collaboration in your relationship before you part ways.
 Do not engage in new conflicts and avoid placing blame on the other person.
 Be mature and respectful; sometimes just have to bite your tongue.
 If you choose to express yourself do it calmly and make sure to wish each other a bright new future.
 Your last collaboration is your ticket to a positive new start so use it wisely.

 At Enholm Law, PLLC, we take our clients seriously and realize that you are turning to us to help protect your rights and interests during this difficult process.
 Our staff, along with your Phoenix Divorce Lawyer, has been trained to provide you the personal and legal support you require at this time.